We Survived A Tornado!

 Most people wouldn't understand my next move.
 I stood up to face the tornado.
 My wife was making promises to God that she would never be able to keep.
 Celeste grabbed my elbow as I stood up and tried to pull me back down.
 Her fingernails drew blood from my arm.

-The tornado came less than three hundred feet from us when it suddenly veered to the left and then disappeared into the sky.
-I saw several electric fireballs thrown from it as it went up.
+The tornado came less than three hundred feet from us when it suddenly veered to the left and then disappeared up into the sky.
+I saw several bright round electric fireballs thrown from it as it went up.
 A couple of the fireballs started fires in the tall dry grass in the pasture to our right.

 Just as quickly as it had started it was over.
 We hugged each other.
 Our emotions were headed in ten directions at once, some amazement, and lots of relief.